Related essay by Harry Boyte at DemocracyU.

 Who expresses little but the profound power of love.
 Though she has so much to hate.

 Ten years after Charron sought safe refuge for her family in Minnesota her teenage son, having stumbled under the weight of the crosses all sons of brutal fathers and the societies that breed them must carry, was murdered in North Minneapolis.

 His name, like Christianity’s King, was Emmanuel.

-Andrea Morisette Grazzini, Founder of DynamicShift, is a leadership innovations consultant and participatory researcher.
-Her work has influenced numerous regional, national and global conversations on co-productive change.
-Including We the People, the national civic movement led by Center for Democracy and Citizenship, American Commonwealth Partnership, American Democracy Project and The White House Office for Public Engagement.
+Andrea Morisette Grazzini, Founder of DynamicShift, was a leadership innovations consultant and participatory researcher when she wrote this.
+She is currently founder and CEO of WetheP, Inc. Her work has influenced numerous regional, national and global conversations on co-productive change.
+Including We the People, the national civic movement led by Center for Democracy and Citizenship, American Commonwealth Partnership, American Democracy Project and The White House Office for Public Engagement.by